-If the client is 16 years old or older and capable of making their own decisions, the substitute decision maker's decision should be aligned with the client's wishes.
-It's also important to note that the client can legally make their decisions at this age and they don't need to tell their family/substitute decision maker.
+If the client is capable of making their own decisions, there is no role for a substitute decision maker.
+It's also important to note that if the client is capable, they can legally make their own decisions and they don't need to tell their substitute decision maker.

-If the client is not able to make their own decisions, then the substitute decision maker will make decisions in the client's best interest.
+If the client is not capable of making their own decisions, then the substitute decision maker will make decisions in the client's best interest.

-23. What happens to a client's data once they opt out?
+24. What happens to a client's data once they opt out?